 But, not all screening solutions are made equal.
 Look for these must-haves when preparing for your next screen.

 Input equals output.
-In other words, a prospect screen is only as good as the data included.
+In other words, a wealth screen is only as good as the data included.
 Some vendors boast about having “twice the datasets as others” – but that’s not what makes a screen effective.
 It’s about data that is appropriate or relevant, accurate, and current.
 In other words?
 It’s about quality over quantity.

 We chose our data sources based on client feedback and market demand.
 This list of datasets is constantly evolving – in fact, it changes about every three months!